polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/basics/configure-genesis-state.md

   - runtime
 ---

-Genesis configuration defines the initial state for things such as accounts, balances, genesis for custom pallets, and more.
+Genesis configuration defines the initial state for storage items such as accounts, balances, genesis for custom pallets, and more.
 This guide explains how to configure the genesis of a pallet with 2 simple storage items.

 ## Implement genesis inside your pallet

-For the sake of this guide, we'll assume you have a pallet `<SingleValue<T>>` and `<AccountMap<T>>`.
+For the sake of this guide, we'll assume you have a pallet with the following storage items:

+- `<SingleValue<T>>`
+- `<AccountMap<T>>`

 For example: